system76/docs/_articles/install-davinci-resolve.md

 ![Questions for download](/images/davinci-resolve/davinci-resolve-questions.png)

-The MakeResolveDeb script can be downloaded [Here](http://www.danieltufvesson.com/makeresolvedeb)
+Also download the MakeResolveDeb script from [here](http://www.danieltufvesson.com/makeresolvedeb).

 ### Extract the Zip Files